chrogan/electric-bill-estimator/docs/work/Pseudocode.md

 * We have included multiple default values for various appliances.
 These values include amps, voltage, hours of use per day, and cost per kWh.
-  These values are calculated into an estimated cost to use for a 30-day period.
-The user can can change the default values to a more accurate representation of their own home / appliances.
+  These values are calculated into an estimated cost to use for a day, week, 30-day period, and a year.
+The user can can change the default values to a more accurate representation of their own home or appliances.

 * An example for how this system works.
-  User inputs: Monitor, 19V, 2.1A, 8 hours, Oklahoma.
-The system will automatically calculate the information given and convert this into an estimate 30 day cost value.
+  User inputs: The state they live in.
+Monitor, 19V, 2.1A, 8 hours, Oklahoma.
+The system will automatically calculate the information given and convert this into an estimate day, week, 30-day, and annual cost value.

 * Common questions:
   Q: Where do the default values come from?
   A: The values were found from various appliances around our homes
   Q: Where did the cost of electricity come from?
-  A: The default value cost for electricity is set to "6.3496¢" based on PS Oklahoma cost value.
+  A: The cost for electricity is set to the average state cost values from year 2022.
-  Q: What if I use less hours that I originally thought?
+  Q: What if I use less hours that I originally planned for?
   A: This is only an estimator for values and does not necessarily reflect an accurate representation of your home bill.
   Q: What if my appliance is not listed on here?